 Binomial: Chelonia mydas

 Average shell length of 32-48 inches and mass of 144-450 lbs.
-Carapace is smooth and light or dark brown, sometimes shaded with olive, with brown blotches or streaks.
+Carapace is smooth and light or dark brown, sometimes shaded with olive, and brown blotches or streaks.
 Plastron is yellowish-white.
-Name comes from greenish color of their fat which results from their herbivorous diet of sea grasses.
+The name originates from the greenish color of their fat which is the result of their herbivorous, sea grass diet.
 Have small, rounded heads.
-Ranges tropical and subtropical Atlantic, Pacific, and Indian Oceans.
+Range includes tropical and subtropical Atlantic, Pacific, and Indian Oceans.

-Marine turtles nest on the 19 km of black sand beaches along the southern shores of Bioko Island’s Gran Caldera and Southern Highlands Scientific Reserve.
+Marine turtles nest on the 19 km of black sand beaches along the southern shores of Bioko Island’s Gran Caldera Scientific Reserve.
 The nesting season, which peaks in January, corresponds to the dry season on the Island, beginning in September and extending through April.

 The first systematic record of Bioko Island turtle nesting took place from 1996 to 1998.
-Trained local people from the village of Ureca were responsible for daily counts from all the southern beaches.
-We currently focus on the nesting ecology of the marine turtles and also seek to improve and advance the data collection on the Island.
-Our attention is focused on Leatherback and Green Turtles, the most frequently nesting species.
+Trained local people from the village of Ureca were responsible for daily counts on the southern beaches.
+Our attention is now focused on Leatherback and Green Turtles, the most frequently nesting species.
 Since 2007, Leatherbacks have been tagged with unique identification markers during night patrols.
-In 2013, the tagging program was extended to Green Turtles nesting on the Western beaches, as well.
+In 2013, the tagging program was extended to the Green Turtles nesting on the Western beaches.